SlickVicious/cupsup-scheduler/docs/deployment/DEPLOYMENT.md

 3. Example: `+15551234567,+15559876543,+15551112222`
 4. Verify format using **Test Group Chat Numbers**

-### Step 4: First Production Send
+### Step 4: First Schedule Generation

 1. Assign employees to events for the current week
 2. Double-check all assignments
-3. Click **Send Group Chat**
+3. Click **Generate Schedule**
-4. Confirm the action
+4. Review the formatted schedule message
-5. Verify all recipients receive the message
+5. Copy and distribute the schedule via your preferred communication method

 ## Troubleshooting